HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 - Payer requesting retrieval of data is matched

 If a Consent is provided by an Authorized Representative the person's demographic details should be included as a **contained** resource (such as Patient or RelatedPerson) within the consent record.
 The Authorized Representative should be identified as an actor with an appropriate SecurityRoleType, such as "DPOWATT", "HPOWATT" or similar value.

+The exchange of Consent is being carried out between two covered entities and the content and conditions for an exchange of consent will be governed by a mutually agreed Trust Framework.
+The Consent resource's document reference link would be to a document maintained by the requesting payer.
+The content of the referenced document would NOT be used for any determination as part of the automated $member-match operation.
+The referenced document's only purpose is to provide evidence of an appropriate signature of the consenting member/patient.

+It is expected that the referenced document url/identifier could be used in an out-of-band audit to determine the validity of a consent request.
+This would be part of the Trust Framework agreed by the covered entities that are party to the framework rules.

 #### Period of Consent Validity